sraashis/easytorch/README.md

 * call _load_dataset(...) with every data split key (train, test, validation).
 * So, we just need to write logic to load data for a given key, and return the dataset object.
-* Now, just use class MyExperiment class instead of EasyTorch in the entrypoint.
+* The, use class MyExperiment class instead of EasyTorch in the entrypoint.

 ***For more advanced cases, one can override the following and directly specify each datasets(train/validation/test):***